 We analyzed the performance of Clear Choice Cannabis, a dispensary in Washington.
 We looked to see the increase in spend on days when text messages were sent, the ROI, and how long it took to gain ROI.

-increase in spend on days when a text message campaign is sent
+increase in spending on days when a text message campaign is sent

-ROI for every 1 cent spent on text messages
+ROI for every dollar spent on text messages

 to gain a ROI on monthly subscription